yhaochen/Sensitivity/README.md

 ## Reproduce my figures

 To reproduce the figures, users should use the full outputs in the `/data` folder.
+Users should see the same figures as the example figures (with _orig in their names so that users won't overlap them) provided in the `/Figures` folder.
+This would make the comparison easier.

 Step 1: Run `6_traceplot.R`, and users should see Figure_2 in the `/Figures` folder.